 That’s what many of your suppliers would think too.
 And they can become a channel for your word of mouth stories.

-But just like you’d feel put out if a client asked too much, so would your clients.
+But just like you’d feel put out if a client asked too much, so would your suppliers.
 So you do have to be respectful.
 And realistic about the extent to which they can help.

 Subject: A small favour…